Ambareen09/hang-man/README.md

-# A simple game to kill your boredom!!
+### A simple game to kill your boredom!!

+# Rules:
+1. You will have to guess the characters of the word to fill in the blanks correctly.

 # Getting Started with Create React App